Flutterando/hasura_connect/packages/hive_cache_interceptor/README.md

 <br>

-Hasura Connect Cache Interceptor using a Hive package.
+Hasura Connect Cache Interceptor using the Hive package.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>